ang-zeyu/infisearch/docs/src/indexer/fields.md

 **`weight`**

-This parameter simply specifies the weight the field should have during scoring.
+This parameter is a boost / penalty multiplied to a individual field's score.

 Specifying `0.0` will result in the field not being indexed (although, it can still be stored for retrieval using `do_store`).